African Union

 As noted above, there are currently no specific laws or regulations in Italy that directly regulate AI.
 Accordingly, there is currently no risk categorization of AI in Italy, except for those that are introduced by the EU AI Act.

 As noted above, there are currently no specific laws or regulations in Italy that directly regulate AI.
-Nevertheless, and as noted above, Italy’s highest administrative court indicated that key compliance requirements include:
+Nevertheless, and as noted above, Italy's highest administrative court indicated that key compliance requirements relate to transparency, human involvement, and non-discrimination.

 As noted above, there are currently no specific laws or regulations in Italy that directly regulate AI.
 As such, the regulation of AI is, for the time being, left to pre-existing regulators.
 Notably, the Italian Data Protection Authority has already intervened to regulate two AI companies for breaches of data protection regulation.